 The synagogues and Jewish Museum are CLOSED on the following days in 2017: January: 18: Holocaust Remembrance Day, commemoration in the Dohany Synagogue in the morning, opens for visitors around noon.
 March: 15 April: 10, 11, 12, 17, 18 May: 31 June: 1 September: 20, 21, 22, 29 October: 4 - closed from 2 pm, 5, 6, 11 - closed from 2 pm, 12, 13, 23 November: 1 December: 24.

 Please note: on the Jewish High Holidays and Saturdays the synagogues are not open for visitors (there are services).
-These information were published for information only, the exact opening and closing dates to be announced by the Jewish Community.
-During the days of the Jewish Summer Festival the Dohany street synagogue and the Jewish Museum of Budapest close earlier for preparations, at around 15:30.
+These information were published for information only, the exact opening and closing dates may be changed by the Jewish Community last minute.
+During the days of the Jewish Cultural Festival the Dohany street synagogue and the Jewish Museum of Budapest close earlier for preparations.

 Tickets for the Dohany street synagogue and the Hungarian Jewish Museum

 INFORMATION for INDIVIDUALS and GROUPS:

-Admission: groups must purchase a guided tour.
 Groups can only be lead by the official guides of the Dohany synagogue.
 A booking is needed 24 hours ahead of the visit.
-The price depends on the program, please book to get discounted group tickets.
+The price depends on the program, please book here.